 How a Foreign Representative Establishes Authority in Arizona

-When a personal representative is appointed in another state, they do not automatically have the legal standing to manage estate assets located in Arizona.
-This statute provides a formal path: the representative can file certified copies of their appointment documents and any bond with an Arizona court in the county where the decedent's property is located.
+The representative can file certified copies of their appointment and any bond with an Arizona court.
+The court must be in the county where the property is located.

 If local administration, application or petition is not pending in this state, a domiciliary foreign personal representative may file with a court in this state in a county in which property belonging to the decedent is located certified copies of the appointment and of any official bond that has been given.

-A.R.S. § 14-4204This filing is only available when no one has started or applied for a local probate administration in Arizona.
-It serves as an alternative to opening a full ancillary probate, which can save the estate significant time and expense.
+A.R.S. § 14-4204This option is only open when no one has started a local probate in Arizona.
+It avoids the need for a full ancillary probate.
+As a result, the estate can save time and money.

 A Simpler Path Than Full Ancillary Probate

-Once the filing is complete, the representative can exercise the full powers described in A.R.S.
+Once the filing is complete, the representative can use the full powers described in A.R.S.
 14-4205.
-If complications arise later, a local administration can still be opened, which would affect the representative's authority going forward.
+If problems arise later, a local administration can still be opened.